 National Foster Care Month

-A Brief history of Themes & Media Coverage
+A Brief history of Foster Care Month & Media Coverage

 The Children’s Bureau, founded in 1904 and formally established and signed by President Taft in 1912, is dedicated to improving the lives of children and families.
 Their work includes providing special acknowledgement to those who carry out foster care for children, families and youth.
 In 1988, President Ronald Reagan designated May as National Foster Care Month.
 The Bureau sponsors National Foster Care Month every May to “keep the needs of children and youth in foster care in the minds of the public.”

-Below is a timeline of National Foster Care Month themes and related media coverage, from the current year, 2023, back to 2019.
+Below is a timeline of National Foster Care Month themes and related media coverage, from the year, 2024, back to 2019.

 2023: “Strengthening Minds, Uplifting Families”